rAnnuth/ODEpower/README.md

 ## License

-This project is licensed under the GNU v3 License.
+This project is licensed under GNU General Public License v3 (GPLv3).
 See `LICENSE.txt` for details.